click to enlarge map [OpenStreetMap]

 The Bellevue Hotel, Front Road: Bar and accommodation – http://www.thebellevueinn.com/.

-There is also a takeaway fish and chip and a burger bar van operating in the village.
+There is also a takeaway fish and chip van operating in the village on Saturday evenings.

-Cromarty Hall, Cromarty Square: A venue for many community events including dancing, film shows, craft fairs, book sales, the hall is also available for private hires – www.cromartyhall.co.uk.
+Cromarty Hall, Cromarty Square: A venue for many community events including yoga, Pilates, table tennis, dancing, film nights, craft fairs and book sales.
+The hall is also available for private hires – www.cromartyhall.co.uk.

 Marengo Centre, Marengo Road, has a community room available for hire as well as an en-suite double room and a laundry facility – https://en-gb.facebook.com/marengocentre/.